 Use only your test API keys for testing and development.
 This ensures that you don't accidentally modify your live charges.

-If you don’t have access to the Dashboard, you may contact your Affirm account’s owner and ask to be added.
+If you do not have access to the Dashboard, you may contact your Affirm account’s owner and request to be added.

 The test and live modes function almost identically, with a few necessary differences: